Biden and Xi discuss Taiwan, AI and fentanyl in a push to return to regular leader talks

 WASHINGTON — President Joe Biden and Chinese President Xi Jinping discussed Taiwan, artificial intelligence and security issues Tuesday in a call meant to demonstrate a return to regular leader-to-leader dialogue between the two powers.

-The call was the leaders' first conversation since their November summit in California produced renewed ties between the two nations' militaries and a promise of enhanced cooperation on stemming the flow of deadly fentanyl and its precursors from China.
+The call, described by the White House as ''candid and constructive,'' was the leaders' first conversation since their November summit in California produced renewed ties between the two nations' militaries and a promise of enhanced cooperation on stemming the flow of deadly fentanyl and its precursors from China.

+Xi told Biden that the two countries should adhere to the bottom line of ''no clash, no confrontation'' as one of the principles for this year.

+''We should prioritize stability, not provoke troubles, not cross lines but maintain the overall stability of China-U.S. relations,'' Xi said, according to China Central Television, the state broadcaster.

 Biden has pressed for sustained interactions at all levels of government, believing it is key to keeping competition between the two massive economies and nuclear-armed powers from escalating to direct conflict.
 While in-person summits take place perhaps once a year, officials said, both Washington and Beijing recognize the value of more frequent engagements between the leaders.